Cauchy problem for the localized wave propagation in continuous model of the one-dimensional diatomic crystal: Definition of the initial conditions and main equations.

-We write the equations (\ref{osc_lattice_dimens}) for these functions in the points $x_{2k}$ and $x_{2k+1}$.
+We introduce two continuous functions $u(x,\,t)$ and $v(x,\,t)$ and write the equations (\ref{osc_lattice_dimens}) for these functions in the points $x_{2k}$ and $x_{2k+1}$.
 We assume that the equations hold for any $h\in(0,\,h_0]$ for some $h_0>0$ fixed.
 After that we can write equations (\ref{osc_lattice_dimens}) in the point $x\in\mathbb{R}$

 These equations coincide with the equations (\ref{osc_lattice_dimens}) when $x=x_{n}$.
-Let $u(x,\, t)$ and $v(x,\, t)$ be the solution of the these equations, then the restriction $u(x_{n},\,t)$, $v(x_{n},\,t)$ onto the lattice gives us the solution of the system (\ref{osc_lattice_dimens}).
+Let $u(x,\, t)$ and $v(x,\, t)$ be the solution of the these equations, then the restriction $u(x_{n},\,t)$, $v(x_{n},\,t)$ onto the lattice gives us the description of the solution of the system (\ref{osc_lattice_dimens}).

 We can rewrite the equations (\ref{u_cont_eq}) in the form of the system of two pseudo-differential equations with the help of the following equality

 Let us denote $U(x,\,t)=\bigl(u(x,\,t),\, v(x,\,t)\bigr)^T$ the vector-function of the two unknown functions, then the equations (\ref{u_cont_eq}) take the form